Pilgrimage to India & NepalWalking with the Buddha

 December 9 We’ll visit the nearby Mahakala Caves, where the Buddha practiced asceticism for years before discovering the Middle Way (overnight in Bodh Gaya)

-December 17 Today you can fly back to New Delhi or even Kathmandu, Nepal, to continue your adventure, or perhaps it’s time to head home and reflect on your experience of Walking with the Buddha.
+December 18 Today you can fly back to New Delhi or even Kathmandu, Nepal, to either continue your adventure or to head home and reflect on your experience of Walking with the Buddha.

 The beginning of our journey!